tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 It works, but it's noisy and wastes kitchen resources.

-- ✅ Easy to implement
+- ✅ Works anywhere - even if the diner doesn't have a speaker or walkie-talkie
-- ⚠️ Inefficient and noisy
+- ⚠️ Noisy and inefficient - takes extra effort on both sides

 ---